The Best Security Systems for the Deaf in 2025

 Runners-Up

-Vivint, ADT, and SimpliSafe are the security systems I’ve personally tested and recommend for people who are deaf or have hearing loss, but they’re far from the only systems that can work.
-If you’re looking for other options, here are some of my runners-up:
+Vivint, ADT, and SimpliSafe are the security systems that stood out to us the most for people who are deaf or have hearing loss, but they’re far from the only systems that can work.
+If you’re looking for other options, here are a few more of our top contenders:

 • Cove (SecureScore: 8.8/10): Cove is a solid, reliable security system that’s even cheaper than SimpliSafe.
-It offers InstaText alerts (text-based alerts) for as low as $17.99 per month, but like SimpliSafe, it lacks home-automation features.
-Read my Cove review to see it in action, and discover how quickly the cops got to my house after I triggered the system.
+It offers InstaText alerts (text-based alerts) for as low as $19.99 per month, but like SimpliSafe, it lacks home-automation features.
+Read our Cove review to see it in action and discover how quickly the cops got to our house after we triggered the system.

 abode Smart Home Integration